Lucy Heavens

-Lucy Heavens is a South African animator, television writer, and voice actress.
+Lucy Heavens is a South African animator, television writer, television producer, and voice actress.
 Heavens has a background in playwriting, comedy, performance and voice over work mainly in animation and cartoons.
-Heavens is a former winner of the Disney-Triggerfish Storylab, a development incubator for writers in Africa.
+Heavens is a winner of the Disney-Triggerfish Storylab, a development incubator for writers in Africa.

 Alongside Nic Smal, she is the co-creator of the musical comedy TV series, Kiff and serves as an executive producer and writer for the series, in addition to writing and producing songs and voicing Helen and Miss Tulane.

 Early life

-Kiff was inspired by Heavens' and Smal's childhoods growing up watching cartoons and taking animation classes in Cape Town, South Africa.
-Heaven's comedy inspirations are The Simpsons, Monty Python, SpongeBob SquarePants and Animaniacs.
+Kiff was inspired by both Heavens' and Smal's childhoods growing up watching cartoons and taking animation classes in Cape Town, South Africa.
+Heavens' comedy inspirations are The Simpsons, Monty Python, SpongeBob SquarePants and Animaniacs.
 As a child, Heavens amassed a collection of self-recorded VHS tapes of The Simpsons.
 Heavens' grandmother contributed to the collection by taping and mailing VHS tapes of DuckTales from Australia (unavailable in South Africa at the time) to Heavens in Cape Town.

-During high school, absurdism, Kafka, existentialism, and an unrivaled love for cartoons and comedy led Heavens to study drama and playwriting.
+During high school, absurdism, Kafka, existentialism, and a love for cartoons and comedy led Heavens to study drama and playwriting.

 Career

 Heavens has written for shows such as Supa Strikas, Moosebox, Space Chickens in Space, Love Monster, and The Mighty Ones.
 Heavens co-wrote and performed the play, EurAfrica, which was performed at the Edinburgh Festival Fringe, emerging as the Fleur du Cap People's Choice Award in 2007.

 In 2016, her animated project, Wormholes, was selected for Storylab, an African development incubator led by the Walt Disney Animation Studios and Triggerfish Animation Studios.
 Wormholes is about three teen cosmic worms who adventure through wormholes to the far reaches of the Zooniverse, and help all manner of creatures deal with anything from planetary threats to "boring meanies."

 Heavens has exclusively worked in animation except for a brief stint for two years in London working on late night comedy panel shows.
-The limitations of working and forging her career in Heavens' native South Africa where budgets for animation shows were extremely limited forced Heavens to wear many different hats from producing, to directing ad voice acting to keep costs low at the studios.
-She credits these years of cutting her teeth as a producer/writer on extremely low budget projects as experiences that equipped her with the necessary skills to run her own show.
+The limitations of working in Heavens' native South Africa where budgets for animation shows were extremely limited forced Heavens to wear many different hats from producing to directing and voice acting to keep costs low at the studios.
+She credits these years as a producer/writer on extremely low budget projects as experiences that equipped her with the necessary skills to run her own show.

 Heavens met storyboard artist and animator Nic Smal at a studio in Cape Town where they bonded over similar comedic, animation, and story sensibilities.
-Heavens and Smal's collaboration on Kiff started when Smal started to re-shape an initial crude image of a squirrel named Kiff, originally drawn and imagined up by Heavens.
+Heavens and Smal's collaboration on Kiff started when Smal started to re-shape an initial crude image of a squirrel named Kiff, originally drawn by Heavens.